parhamr/foramora/README.md

 bundle
 ```

-Use the example foræ YAML to build your own fora definitions.
+Use the example forae YAML to build your own fora definitions.

 ```
-mv config/foræ.example.yaml config/foræ.yaml
+mv config/forae.example.yaml config/forae.yaml
 ```

 ## Run it!